marco-amorim/residency/README.md

 - All data inside the application is handled with Redux, making it easier to retrieve and use states on all components
 - Followed the REST convention for API calls to the backend, making it easier to understand what each API call does
-- The Form values and validations are well managed with Redux-Form, making it easier to work with all over the application
+- The Form values and validations are well managed with **`redux-form`**, making it easier to work with all over the application
-- Reusable components such as the residenceForm and Modal
+- Reusable components such as the ResidenceForm and Modal
-- The chosen library for CEP finding searches on multiple platforms for validation, making the application faster
+- The chosen library for CEP finding searches on multiple platforms for validation, making the application faster and more reliable
 - Created a complete CRUD for Residences (Create, Read, Update and Delete)

 ### Points to Improve